 According to estimates of similar projects, on the low-cost side, a very basic, stripped down version of an app similar to Ola could cost between $15,000 and $35,000k to get an initial version of the product to market.
 A more robust app could cost more and completely depends on the designs and features you want to incorporated in the application.

 Feel free to contact us to ask for a strategic session with our business analyst.

-This taxi app may not only prove helpful for the transport companies like Ola or Uber but for other businesses too, for example:
+This taxi app may not only prove helpful for transport companies like Ola or Uber but for other businesses too.
+For example:

 Have a plan to develop an Ola-like service?
-If you do, you are in the right place.
+If so, you are in the right place.
 We at VironIT, a software development company, are here to help you launch superior quality iPhone and Android apps that will take your business to the next level.

 It will definately help us to build app like OLA & earn money.